 1. Create your bank business account

-So opening a separate business account is a must.
+So opening a separate business bank account is a must.
 And here’s a simple step-by-step guide you can use as a checklist.

-2. Choose your accounting method
+2. Choose your accounting and bookkeeping methods

-The double-entry method is more sophisticated, but it gives you a clearer view of your finances.
-It implies recording two entries for a transaction: a debit and a credit – thus keeping your books balanced.
-The method allows for faster errors and fraud detection, better identifying profit and loss, and easier creating financial statements.
-For small businesses aiming at more accurate accounting, a double-entry method is a better choice.
+The double-entry method is more sophisticated and gives you a clearer view of your finances.
+It implies recording two entries for each transaction: a debit and a credit, thus keeping your books balanced.
+The method allows for faster errors and fraud detection, better identification of profit and loss, and easier creation of financial statements.

 3. Set up accounts for recording transactions

 In accounting, the word “account” doesn’t mean your bank account but stands for certain types of financial transactions that include sales, payroll, and many more.